alexeygumirov/lofree-flow-fn-fix/README.md

 This script just changes the Fn mode directly in the keyboard parameters file: `/sys/module/hid_apple/parameters/fnmode`.
 - Value **1** means Fn lock is off: default action of the F1, F2, ... keys is media control.
-- Value **2** means Fn lock is on: default action of the Fn keys is standard Fn key action (F1, F2...F12).
+- Value **2** means Fn lock is on: default action of the function keys is a standard function key action (F1, F2...F12).
 And media control works by pressing Fn + F1, Fn + F2, and so on.

 ## How to use